weyhan/Filestuff/README.md

 To load additional attributes while reading directories, add `URLResourceKey` using `addFileResourceKey` convenience method. e.g.:

 ```
-FilestuffUtils.addFileResourceKey(key: .totalFileAllocatedSizeKey)
+FilestuffUtils.add(resourceKeys: .totalFileAllocatedSizeKey)

 ```

 _Note: The additional keys will persist in the same session but not across sessions.
-In other words, the keys added will immediately take effect and continue to be in effect until the app quits.
+In other words, the keys once added, will immediately take effect and continue to be in effect until the app quits.
 Any subsequent read will include the additional keys._

 ##### Adding resource keys to a one-time load method